Methods

 (Note: only returns true for valid mobile and fixed_line numbers by default - see allowedNumberTypes)

 Check if the current number is valid using precise matching rules for each country/area code, etc - see example.
-Note that these rules change each month for various countries around the world, so you need to constantly keep the plugin up-to-date (e.g. via an automated script) else you will start rejecting valid numbers.
+Note that these rules change each month for various countries around the world, so you need to constantly keep the package up-to-date (e.g. via an automated script) else you will start rejecting valid numbers.
 For a simpler and more future-proof form of validation, see isValidNumber above.
 If validation fails, you can use getValidationError to get more information.
 Requires the utils script to be loaded.

 const isValid = iti.isValidNumberPrecise();